FREQUENTLY ASKED QUESTIONS

 What is Parkshore?

-Parkshore is a non-profit Continuing Care Retirement Community (CCRC) offering Independent Living, Assisted Living, Skilled Nursing and Rehabilitation.
-With over 50 years of experience, Transforming Age is the only multi-site, non-profit senior living organization in the Seattle area.
+Parkshore is a non-profit Continuing Care Retirement Community (CCRC) offering Independent Living, Assisted Living, Memory Support, Skilled Nursing, and Rehabilitation.
+With over 50 years of experience, Transforming Age is the premier multi-site, non-profit senior living organization in the Seattle area.
 Our vision is to create a thriving residential community with an excellence in products and services and to enrich the lives of our residents.
 Our goal is to provide unique amenities at each location to enrich your life.
 To promote a sense of community, a comprehensive program of activities is offered to keep residents socially engaged, entertained, and active.
-Restaurant-style dining is served in our communities and offers a full health and wellness program to ensure optimal well-being.
+Restaurant-style dining is provided in each of our communities and all offer a full health and wellness program to ensure optimal well-being.

 What is a CCRC?

 Continuing Care Retirement Communities are retirement communities with accommodations for independent living, assisted living, memory support and skilled nursing care, offering residents a tiered approach to a continuum of care to accommodate the aging process and the resident’s changing needs.
 Upon entering, health qualified residents can reside independently in single-family apartment homes.
 When (or if) assistance with everyday activities becomes necessary, they can move into our assisted living or skilled nursing care.
 CCRCs give residents the option to live in one community for the duration of their life, with a plan for future care if needed.
 CCRCs provide great levels of comfort to both the resident and their families as much of the stress of future caregiving has been removed.
 What a great plan for the resident, and what a wonderful gift to the family.